carrot-garden/carrot-maven/carrot-maven-aws-plugin/carrot-maven-aws-plugin-test-image-build/readme.md

 from eclipse, and watch in
 [amazon console]
 (http://aws.amazon.com/console/)
-as various aws resources come and go
+as various aws resources come and go;

+this particular image-build takes some 5 ...
+15 minutes,
+depending on how amazon feels today.